deeplearning4j/deeplearning4j/quickstart.md

 1. *git clone* [the examples](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples)
 2. Import the examples as a project into IntelliJ with Maven
-3. Pick a Blas backend and insert it in your POM (You should probably choose *nd4j-jblas*)
+3. Pick a Blas backend and insert it in your POM (Probably *nd4j-jblas*)
-4. Select example from the lefthand file tree (Start with DBNSmallMnistExample.java...)
+4. Select example from the lefthand file tree (Start with *DBNSmallMnistExample.java*)
 5. Hit run!
-It's the green button.
+(It's the green button)

 Once you do that, try the other examples and see what they look like.